asseco-voice/laravel-containers/README.md

 In order to use this repository the following must be done:

 1. Each model which requires container support should use ``Containable`` trait.
-2. Run ``php artisan asseco-voice:containers`` which will generate migrations for models having `Containable` trait.
+2. Run ``php artisan voice:containers`` which will generate migrations for models having `Containable` trait.
 3. Run ``php artisan migrate`` to migrate generated migrations